-The proportion of people of all ages who can speak Welsh in Cardiff is 11.1% - significantly below the all Wales average of 19%, but represents 36,735 people.

-Over 1 in 4 young people aged 15 and under speak Welsh in Cardiff (26.7%) although this is still below the Wales average for that age group (37.6%).
+The proportion of people of all ages who can speak Welsh in Cardiff is Over 1 in 4 young people aged 15 and under speak Welsh in Cardiff

 OUR WORKFORCE AND HOW WE SUPPORT THEIR PROFESSIONAL ROLES

 Outcomes we have achieved during the year.
 What difference did we make?